U.S. Evacuates Multiple Employees From Chinese Consulate Over Mysterious Illness

 China's government said Thursday that it investigated and could not find anything to cause the described symptoms, NPR's Anthony Kuhn reports from Beijing.
 The foreign ministry said it takes its obligation to protect foreign diplomats seriously and is open to conducting further investigations if requested by the U.S.

-The Associated Press reported that the evacuated staff from China are being sent to the University of Pennsylvania for testing, where doctors have tested former employees stationed in Havana.
+The Associated Press reported that the evacuated staff members from China are being sent to the University of Pennsylvania for testing, where doctors have tested former employees stationed in Havana.

 The U.S. Consulate in Guangzhou, in southern China, officially opened in 1979 and moved to its current location in 2013.
 It's one of five consulates the U.S. operates in China, along with its main embassy in Beijing, according to the State Department's website.